These are the questions aspiring beekeepers regularly ask….

 *Join a club (or better yet – join several!
 Local, regional, provincial, international – there are lots of great organizations offering webinars and amazing guest speakers!).

 *Take a course, read and learn everything you can about bees, their biology and life cycle, management, equipment, diseases and pests, integrated pest management (IPM) and Varroa destructor.
+See our Education and Announcements pages for information about local courses.

 *Do your own research, watch YouTube videos, check out online sites, visit the local library.